Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 ### Getting Started ###
 If you are learning Smalltalk, there are many tutorials and references in the web.
 They apply quite well to Cuis, especially those written originally for Smalltalk-80 or Squeak.
 These books ["Smalltalk-80 the language and its implementation"](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf) and ["Inside Smalltalk volume I"](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalk.pdf) are great introductory texts, and they are also the reference for the language and basic class library.
 Both are freely available.

+The user interface enables you to access most of the code and conduct Smalltalk experiments on your own.
+You can review its features at ["Quick Tour of the UI"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/Quick-UI-Tour.md).
+Other programmers have made contributions to help you.
+They are in ["Learning Cuis Smalltalk"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis "Learning Cuis Smalltalk").

 If you are not familiar with Git, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) or [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .

 If you are familiar with Git, it might be best to follow [Getting started using Git Bash](Documentation/GettingStarted-UsingGitAndCommandline.md) .